LorenMin107/AdventureMate/docs/api-versioning.md

 Deprecated endpoints will be supported for at least 6 months after deprecation to give clients time to migrate.

-## Testing Versioned APIs
+## Testing the API

-When testing the API, make sure to test all supported versions.
-The test suite should include tests for:
+When testing the API, make sure to test the current stable version (v1).
+If new versions are developed in the future (e.g., v2), the test suite should include tests for all supported versions.

-- The current stable version (v1)
-- Any deprecated endpoints that are still supported
-- Any new versions in development (e.g., v2)

 ## Documentation